-Cole’s ‘Buddy’ Comedy Burns Forever Bright
+Google Deal Sealed: Chelsea Market is Off the Market

 When we spoke with Thompson on an otherwise unremarkable Ides of March, he was “working on a new piece for the encore of the shows at Joe’s Pub.
 It’s on the #MeToo movement.”
 As for his other NYC appearance, Thompson said he was “trying to get a couple of porn stars to accompany Buddy” for an April 2 date at The Stonewall Inn, where he’ll perform a monologue and sign copies of the rerelease (with new material) of his backstory-and-beyond, TV-unfriendly, 1998 tell-all memoir.
 “Buddy Babylon: The Autobiography of Buddy Cole” was co-written with Bellini, who not only went on to write for “The Kids in the Hall,” but figures into another upcoming project.

 With a non-“Kids” place in the pop culture pantheon secured by appearances as an out gay men on episodes of “The Simpsons” (three) and “The Larry Sanders Show” (35), Thompson called the Buddy tour and what lies beyond part of his “creative renaissance.”
-In addition to a stand-up comedy album coming out next month (called “Not a Fan”), a documentary will be released later this year featuring Mouth Congress, the band formed by Thompson and Bellini the early ’80s (with overlap at the same time as the “Kids”).
+In addition to a stand-up comedy album coming out next month (called “Not a Fan”), a documentary will be released later this year featuring Mouth Congress, the band formed by Thompson and Bellini in the early ’80s (with overlap at the same time as the “Kids”).
 Thompson is also optimistic his screenplay will be brought into production.
 “It’s based on reality,” he noted.
 “It’s an autobiographical movie.
 It’s a comedy…funny, but not ‘just funny.’
 I’d call it more of a ‘Stand by Me.’
 I’ve been trying to get it made for a long, long time.
 But I finally found a great producer that understands it, and I think we’re very close to getting it made.
 I want to direct it.
 That’s my goal.”

 Asked for details on the autobiographical aspect, Thompson said, “When I was a kid, I was in a shooting [1975, Centennial Secondary School in Ontario, Canada].
 It’s something that’s haunted me forever.”
 A related solo performance co-written with Bellini (“The Lowest Show on Earth”), scheduled for a Sept.
 2001 premiere in NYC, was cancelled after 9/11.
 “It never got seen,” he said, “but one of the main themes in that show was the high school shooting… basically, about my relationship with violence.”
 Thompson has begun to address that subject matter again, most recently in his stand-up comedy.
 Calling March 14’s nationwide student walkout in the wake of the Parkland, FL shooting “extraordinary,” Thompson expressed hope that he, and others, could share their personal experiences and continue the conversation.
 “I think now,” he noted, “we’re at a time when people will listen.”

 On Twitter, Scott Thompson can be found via ScottThompson_ and @mrbuddycole.
-The 7-10pm April 2 book event at The Stonewall Inn (53 Christopher St., btw.
+The April 2 book event is free and open to the public; 7-10pm at The Stonewall Inn (53 Christopher St., btw.
 Seventh Ave.
-South & Waverly Pl.) is free and open to the public.
-Buddy Cole’s tour kicks off at 9:30pm, April 1 and 3, at Joe’s Pub (425 Lafayette St., btw.
+South & Waverly Pl.).
+Buddy Cole’s tour kicks off at 9:30pm on Sun., April 1 and Tues., April 3 at Joe’s Pub (425 Lafayette St., btw.
 Astor Pl. & E. Fourth St.).
 For tickets ($20), click on this link.
 Mouth Congress music can be found here.